massdriver-cloud/docs/docs/guides/managing_state.md

 ### 6. Removing resources from state

-The `terraform state rm` command is used to remove a resource from the Terraform state.
-This command is useful when you want to delete a resource that was previously imported or created using Terraform.
+The `tofu state rm` command is used to remove a resource from the state.
+This command is useful when you want to delete a resource that was previously imported or created using OpenTofu / Terraform.
 However, it's important to note that if you remove a resource from the state, you should also update the corresponding code to avoid any conflicts or unintended changes.

 ```bash
 tofu state rm aws_instance.example